-An interaction ban with the incoming first-years is in place until 15th November 2020.
-Apart from the Student Council, no club or organisation is permitted to interact with first-year students, online or offline.
+An interaction ban is imposed on the incoming first years for a certain duration of time during which, no club or organization other than the student council is permitted to interact with first-year students, online or offline.

 One of the most awaited aspects of student life is the opportunity to become a part of a fraternity on campus.
 However, the dizzying number of student bodies at MIT might seem overwhelming for a fresher.
 Confusion is bound to arise about which clubs are best, how one goes about joining a club, and what the process of club recruitment entails.
 This article aims to bring some clarity by answering some of the most frequently asked questions about clubs at MIT.

 The Virtual Club Expo 2020 will take place in a three-part process in October.
 The first part will be a webinar to be held on 10th and 11th October, where the Student Council will inform the freshers about the various student bodies.
 The presentations shall be split into technical, cultural, and sports, and each presentation shall include information about the respective clubs under the specified domains.

 For the second part of the Expo, clubs will have to prepare an introductory video containing all relevant information that will be uploaded on an online platform.
 This platform shall be open to all students at all times, and they can view it at their discretion.
 The clubs will be required to submit their video by 15th October, and they shall be made available for viewing sometime in the subsequent weeks.
 A question-answer feature shall be introduced on the events portal, and the most frequently asked question can be marked as an FAQ by the club.